-- Missing components such as braces, anchors or beam clips.
+- Missing components such as braces, anchors, or beam clips.

 - Unknown load capacity of each rack level.
 Knowing the maximum unit load and communicating it to your workers with labels or plaques will help avoid overloading the beams and racking systems.

 - Complacency or unawareness of deficiencies can lead to unaddressed rack damage and unnecessary risk.

-Who can perform an inspection?
+Who can perform a pallet rack inspection?

 How frequently should a warehouse be inspected?

 OSHA and ANSI remain vague on the required frequency of warehouse rack inspections.
 It mostly depends on the velocity and speed at which rack-related issues accumulate in a particular warehouse.
 Some aisles may require daily or weekly inspections.
 As a rule of thumb, we recommended daily, weekly or monthly inspections by warehouse personnel and yearly independent inspections by a third party expert.

 - Inspections are the best way to know if your racking systems are compliant.